suemcmahon/HTML-CSS-course/introduction-to-html-and-css/content.md

 Follow the instructions on the website to download for your computer.

-Visual Studio Code is lightweight, should run on most computers and is free to download!
+Visual Studio Code is lightweight, should run on most computers and is free to download.

-You are now ready to start building your first webpage!
+You're now ready to start building your first webpage.

 ### HTML